TIPS FOR A GREAT HEADSHOT

 Avoid sleeveless tops and spaghetti straps unless you have extremely toned arms.

-• Consider blouses with V-, U- or scoop neck lines.
-Avoid turtlenecks and ultra-low necklines (no cleavage).
+• Consider blouses with V-, U- or scoop or cowl neck lines.
+Avoid turtlenecks, high necklines and ultra-low necklines (no cleavage).

 • If you have noticeable tan lines, wear clothing that hides them.
 If you have a noticeable sunburn, it’s best to reschedule your session.